-A similar wonder fiber, Lyocell has the inherent ability to absorb perspiration and resist wrinkling while inhibiting bacterial growth.
+A similarly wonder fiber, lyocell has the inherent ability to absorb perspiration and resist wrinkling while inhibiting bacterial growth.
 Odor-free and hypoallergenic, clothes offer low-care usage.
-Limiting the need for fabric softener or bleach, Lyocell reduces both cost to the consumer and chemical impact on the environment, decreasing energy and water typically used in spin and rinse cycles.
+Limiting the need for fabric softener or bleach, lyocell reduces both cost to the consumer and chemical impact on the environment, decreasing energy and water typically used in spin and rinse cycles.

 A luxuriously soft fiber derived from the cocoon of silk worms, silk has existed as a renewable, biodegradable textile for thousands of years.
 Nourished by hearty mulberry leaves, silk worms are resistant to pollution, easy to cultivate and produce minimal waste as the pupae is consumed and outer cocoon used for fertilizer.

 Executed mindfully, silk manufacturing can be a harmonious, low-waste process.
 While the production process requires chemical detergents, the environmental impact is far lower than that of conventional synthetic cotton.
 More so, silk dyes easily with low impact natural dyes.